 The subtitle to Nutritional Supplements chapter of his original book was “Don’t even think of getting along without them!”

-In addition to this chapter in his original book, Dr Atkins wrote a separate book on the potential medicinal benefits of vitamins – Dr Atkins’ Vita-Nutrient Solution.
+In addition to this chapter in his original book, Dr Atkins wrote a separate book on the potential benefits of vitamins – Dr Atkins’ Vita-Nutrient Solution.